box/developer.box.com/guides/mobile/android/index.md

 <Message type='warning'>

-As of May 31, 2023 Android SDK will no longer be supported.
+As of May 31, 2023 Android SDK is no longer supported.
 You can still use your
 existing Android SDK applications with no impact, but you won't receive new features,